bajamircea/bajamircea.github.io/_posts/2022-11-05-coding-guidelines-style.markdown

 coexist in a large code base.
 They are often phrased as over simplified rules and often lack context.

-Thy are not state of the art, it's not where ideas and sound judgement come from.
+They are not state of the art, it's not where ideas and sound judgement come from.